andyzeng/visual-pushing-grasping/README.md

 ## Running on a Real Robot (UR5)

-The same code in this repository can be used to train on a real UR5 robot arm.
-Tested with UR Software version 1.8.
-To communicate with later versions of UR software, several changes may be necessary in `robot.py` (*e.g.* functions like `parse_tcp_state_data`) .
+The same code in this repository can be used to train on a real UR5 robot arm (tested with UR Software version 1.8).
+To communicate with later versions of UR software, several minor changes may be necessary in `robot.py` (*e.g.* functions like `parse_tcp_state_data`) .

 ### Setting Up Camera System

-Our system uses RGB-D data captured from an [Intel® RealSense™ D415 Camera](https://click.intel.com/intelr-realsensetm-depth-camera-d415.html).
-We provide a lightweight C++ executable that streams data via TCP in real-time using [librealsense SDK 2.0](https://github.com/IntelRealSense/librealsense).
-This enables you to connect the camera to a separate external computer, and fetch RGB-D data remotely over the network while training.
+The latest version of our system uses RGB-D data captured from an [Intel® RealSense™ D415 Camera](https://click.intel.com/intelr-realsensetm-depth-camera-d415.html).
+We provide a lightweight C++ executable that streams data in real-time using [librealsense SDK 2.0](https://github.com/IntelRealSense/librealsense) via TCP.
+This enables you to connect the camera to an external computer and fetch RGB-D data remotely over the network while training.
 This can come in handy for many real robot setups.
-Of course, doing so is also not necessary -- everything is runnable on the same computer.
+Of course, doing so is not required -- the entire system can also be run on the same computer.

 #### Installation Instructions: